MusaabTaha/EduScope/README.md

 ---

-## 5. Development workflow
+## 6. Development workflow

-The project follows a compact professional embedded-development workflow:
+The project follows the professional embedded-development sequence used in the Firmware Development Workflow Guide

 ```mermaid
 flowchart LR